Here you will find both older and current "projects". Some parts are more of a presentation of concept without claiming to be scientific.

 My PhD thesis in Business Administration

-I have written a PhD thesis 'Encyclopedias in search of a new business model'.
+I have written a PhD thesis 'Webb theses and business models for Encyclopedias↗'.
 Currently, I am a doctoral student at the Department of Business Administration at Lund University in Sweden.
-My thesis is basically finished but not presented - read stopped - since the Department is both negative to, and uninterested in what I call a 'web thesis'.
+My thesis is basically finished but not presented - read stopped - since the Department is both negative to, and uninterested in what I call a 'web thesis'↗.
 My ambition is to have the website approved as a dissertation.
 All fewer people read printed dissertations or the Pdf.
 A web thesis is much more dynamic and has growing possibilities.
 My PhD-site has several new visitors daily.

 The digital transformation will of course, IMHO affect the university and research world in several new ways.
 As in most areas, new models and solutions must be tested.

 Everybody knows that monopolies are inefficient, have a low degree of innovation, charge high prices and that free competition solves these problems.
 To explore if, and to what extent this is correct, I have done some studies on monopolies.
 I distinguish between traditional 'Closed monopolies' and what I call 'Open monopolies'.
 The point of departure for my theory of Open Monopolies is the question;

 Can a closed monopoly develop into an open monopoly?
 The fact that free competition in many areas is a superior industry structure does not automatically mean that this form is superior in ALL contexts.

 Has the liberalisation of the pharmacy market brought benefits to the customers that could not have been achieved in the pharmacy monopoly?
 My answer is NO, and this is supported, among other things, by a very interesting evaluation from 2014 by two professors in economics.
 See my analysis of the pharmacy market

 Research in energy questions